What is driving the spate of civilian killings in Kashmir?

 Bindroo’s killing was the first of three on the evening of October 5.
 Within an hour, Virender Paswan, a panipuri seller from Bihar, was shot dead by suspected militants about 8 km away from Bindroo’s shop.
 Shortly afterwards, news emerged of another killing, this time in North Kashmir.
 Mohammad Shafi Lone, a taxi driver in Naidkhai in Bandipora district, had been shot dead.

 A militant group called The Resistance Front claimed responsibility for the killings of Bindroo and Lone.
-It also claimed responsibility for the killings of Majid Ahmad Gojri and Mohammad Shafi Dar on October 2 and of Satinder Kour and Deepak Kour, both teachers at a school in Srinagar, on October 7.
+It also claimed responsibility for the killings of Majid Ahmad Gojri and Mohammad Shafi Dar on October 2 and of Supinder Kour and Deepak Chand, both teachers at a school in Srinagar, on October 7.

 Seven civilians have now been killed in five days in Kashmir.
 Six of these killings were in Srinagar.